UNT EPIC Logo

 Program Coordinator- Lauren Mathews, M.S., CCC-SLP

-Clinical Assistant Professor in the Department of Audiology and Speech-Language Pathology and has been at UNT since 2005.
+Clinical Assistant Professor in the Department of Audiology and Speech-Language Pathology, and has been at UNT since 2005.
 She teaches graduate and undergraduate classes in speech-language pathology and supervises students in the UNT Speech and Hearing Center.
 She has supported neurodivergent students at UNT since 2016 as advisor to the student organization, Tuesday Night Flights, co-founded UNT ENGAGE (Embracing Neurodivergent Groups in Academics and Gainful Employment), implemented Eagle Chat (student peer support group), and is the program coordinator of UNT EPIC (Empowering Personal Interactions in the Community).

-Graduate Assistant - Yamayle Santamaria, B.S.
+Graduate Student Assistant - Bethany Shaffer, B.S.

-Graduate Assistant - Jordan Davis, B.S.
+Graduate Student Assistant - Makayla Kubasiak, B.S.